meower-media-co/RFC/RFC-1-Clients.md

 ## Rules
 - You **MAY NOT** create a client for **"malicous intent"**, we will carefully review your client to make sure that you aren't breaking any guidelines.
-- This should be obvious, however clients must not break the Meower TOS, Privacy Policy (unless stated otherwise, eg. custom privacy policy) or Kentucky/US law in any way, shape or form.
+- This should be obvious, however clients must not break the Meower TOS, or Privacy Policy (unless stated otherwise, eg. custom privacy policy)
 - Custom privacy policies are allowed, but they are **HIGHLY DISCOURAGED**
 	- Custom privacy policies **DO NOT** provide a good user experience
 - Plugins are allowed, and are encouraged.
 They must still follow this RFC.